1. What is the Wildlife Rehabilitator Grants Program?

 • the purchase of land

-• activities that are already funded through another organisation or program (example: WIRES, Wildlife Victoria, local Council) or another fund source
+• activities that are already funded through another organisation or program (example: WIRES, Wildlife Victoria, local Council or other Victorian Government’s initiatives)

 • any illegal activity